OlivierLD/raspberry-coffee/http-client-paradigm/README.md

 > also running on a JVM, like Java, Scala, Kotlin, Clojure, Groovy, JRuby...
 > Find a list at <https://en.wikipedia.org/wiki/List_of_JVM_languages>.
 >
-> > This very interesting to see how the JVM gave birth to so many languages.
+> > This is very interesting to see how the JVM gave birth to so many languages.
 > > Implementing those languages comes down to implementing a compiler, that turns the
 > > specific code _into JVM byte code_ (for that, see [ASM](https://asm.ow2.io/), for example).
 > > **Running** the code is the job of the JVM.